 \end{proof}

-Let us illustrate the above result by considering the characteristic function on $[0,1]$: $f := \indfunc_{[0,1]}.$ The signal $f$ has jump discontinuities at $0$ and $1,$ but the shape of the randomly perturbed signal $A_\epsilon f$ does not have much in common with the original jump shape of $f.$ However, since the amplitude of the wavelet coefficients is not altered, $\ps{f,\psi_{jk}} = \ps{A_\varepsilon f,\psi_{jk}},$ it is difficult to distinguish between $f$ and $A_\epsilon f$ using a local signal analysis tool that is based only on the moduli of the wavelet coefficients.
+Let us illustrate the above result by considering the characteristic function on $[0,1]$: $f = \indfunc_{[0,1]}.$ The signal $f$ has jump discontinuities at $0$ and $1,$ but the shape of the randomly perturbed signal $A_\varepsilon f$ does not have much in common with the original jump shape of $f.$ Jaffard has shown \cite{Jaffard:2005} that $A_\epsilon f$ is unbounded with probability $1.$ However, since the amplitude of the wavelet coefficients is not altered, $\ps{f,\psi_{jk}} = \ps{A_\varepsilon f,\psi_{jk}},$ it is difficult to distinguish between $f$ and $A_\varepsilon f$ using a local signal analysis tool that is based only on the moduli of the wavelet coefficients.
 Signature, on the other hand, takes into account the random perturbations.
-The signature of the original function $f$ is non-zero at $0$ and $1,$ but zero for the perturbed function $A_\epsilon f.$
+The signature of the original function $f$ is non-zero at $0$ and $1,$ but identically zero for the perturbed function $A_\varepsilon f.$